 The nuclear stress test is another test that can help measure how much and how fast blood flow to your heart muscle.
 This is done to determine the condition of the heart when you are resting or doing nothing and as long as you are stressed.

-Mental health after heart attack
+Mental health after a heart attack

 Depression causes various chemical processes in the body that can increase the number of disability and death from serious illnesses, including heart attack.